ESGF/esgf-ansible/README.md

 #### Starting and Stopping Services
 Node services can be started or stopped using the `start.yml` and `stop.yml` playbooks.
 In the examples below, `start tags` and `stop tags` are any combination of `[cog, slcs, myproxy, tomcat, solr, dashboard-ip, gridftp, httpd, postgres, monitoring, data, idp, index]`.
 These tags can also be used in any combination in `--skip-tags`.

  By default, if no start tags are specified, all services will be started. `httpd`, `postgres` and `monitoring` will always be started, unless specified via `--skip-tags` as a start tag.
-If no stop tags are specfied all services, EXCEPT `httpd`, `postgres` and `monitoring`, will be stopped. `httpd`, `postgres` and `monitoring` will only be stopped if their respective tag is specified via `--tags` as stop tag.
+If no stop tags are specfied, all services, EXCEPT `httpd`, `postgres` and `monitoring`, will be stopped. `httpd`, `postgres` and `monitoring` will only be stopped if their respective tag is specified via `--tags` as stop tag.
 ```
 ansible-playbook -v -i hosts.test start.yml [ --tags "start tags" ]
 ansible-playbook -v -i hosts.test stop.yml [ --tags "stop tags" ]